Kevin Nolan may be the CEO of GE Appliances, a $7 billion company, but at heart he is an engineer, an engineer with high respect for the lowly screw.

 Execs from Manufacturing, Healthcare, Supply Chain, and Education

-Nolan was one of four executives from four major areas of the economy – manufacturing, healthcare, supply chain, and education – who explained how they aligned organizations behind continuous improvement transformations during the second track of the Virtual Lean Learning Experience conference (VLX), held online yesterday and Tuesday.
+Nolan was one of four executives from four major areas of the economy – manufacturing, healthcare, supply chain, and education – who explained how they aligned organizations behind continuous improvement transformations during the second track of the Virtual Lean Learning Experience conference (VLX).

 He was joined by presenters Robert Martichenko, senior vice president at Transplace and founding CEO of LeanCor; Carlos Frederico Pinto, MD, CEO, Instituto de Oncologia do Vale; Pat Greco, PhD, retired superintendent of schools, Menomonee Falls, WI, and senior director of thought leadership at Studer Education.